 Special Handling of HCFC-22 at Standard

 Another big issue is that regulatory loopholes allow manufacturers to sell parts that rely on HCFC-22, so systems using the old gas can be refurbished rather than replaced.
-Even where there are regulations — for example, repair technicians are legally bound to collect old gas rather than vent it — there is little enforcement.
+Even where there are regulations, repair technicians are legally bound to collect old gas rather than vent it — there is little enforcement.

 “It’s totally illegal to vent gas, but it’s also totally inconspicuous,” said Stephen O. Andersen, a former E.P.A. official who has campaigned for better controls on cooling gases.
 “I always watch like a hawk when they’re in my yard,” he said.
-The concentration of HCFC-22 in the atmosphere is 218 parts per trillion, more than double the amount two decades ago, and it gets there in a number of ways.
-Low-quality or old equipment leaks, and detecting the colorless and odorless gas without pressure-testing devices is difficult or almost impossible.
-Sometimes the release is intentional because it’s cheaper for contractors since the technicians spend less time on scene.
+The concentration of HCFC-22 in the atmosphere is 218 parts per trillion, more than double the amount two decades ago, and it gets there in a number of ways: low-quality or old equipment leaks.
+Detecting the colorless and odorless gas without pressure-testing devices is difficult or almost impossible.
+Sometimes the release is intentional because it’s cheaper for contractors so the technicians can spend less time on the scene.

 Bobby Ring, who runs a servicing company in suburban New Jersey, said that makes it hard for him to be competitive.
 “There are contractors out there who refuse to make the investment in recovery equipment to reclaim or recover refrigerants, and no one is looking, so — phsssst — they let the refrigerant escape,” he said.

-Asked about the lack of backyard enforcement, David Bloomgren, a spokesman for the E.P.A., said it is “a challenge to locate or obtain evidence of illegal venting,” so the agency focused on large polluters but encouraged homeowners to report possible backyard violations they observed to an E.P.A. tip site at epa.gov/tips/
+David Bloomgren, a spokesman for the E.P.A., asked about the lack of backyard enforcement and said it is “a challenge to locate or obtain evidence of illegal venting,” so the agency focused on large polluters but encouraged homeowners to report possible backyard violations they observed to an E.P.A. tip site at epa.gov/tips/

 While it is hard to quantify exactly how much coolant is illegally released from America’s residential air conditioners, the E.P.A. estimates that only 7 percent of used coolant is turned in for recycling.
 Standard Heating & Air Conditioning is part of that.